lethal233/lethal233.github.io/_pages/projects.md

   - /projects.html
 ---

 This page aims for the collection of my course projects since 2018.
+Also seen in [Collections of course projects and labs](https://github.com/lethal233/course-collections)

 **Now this page is near to be finished**